13 Sept. 1949.

 A. Yugoslavia.

+Q. In what manner were you deprived or did you lose your Yugoslavian citizenship?
 A. It was taken from me by court decree, at which time I was also condemned to death in absentia.

 Q. When did this occur?